dianaseung/pdfExtract/README.md

 ## About CVE-from-PDF Extract: Overview
 ---
-Python bash to extract all mention of CVE from a PDF file, and format it into a JIRA-friendly or Excel/Google Sheets-friendly list, complete with hyperlink to NVD page.
+Python script to extract all CVE from a .pdf file into a .txt list, and format it into a JIRA-friendly or Excel/Google Sheets-friendly list, complete with hyperlink to NVD page.

 <p align="center"><img src="/media/pdfExtract-output.gif" alt="Preview of pdfExtract output" /></p>